axelgar/Ironhack/README.md

 Create surveys

-Material for the lectures in every cohort
+Material for the unit in every cohort

 Hiring page (student card)